andrastantos/brew/docs/anachronistic-computer/new_memory.rst

 New additions:

-* A second request/grant pair so that I/O and graphics doesn't have to daisy-chain
+* Built-in DMA controller for external peripherals
-* Built-in DMA controller for external peripherals (if doesn't fit, more bus request/grant channels as those are cheap)
+* Changed bus-request/grant protocol to use DMA channels (programmable in the DMA controller)

 Bus extender
 ------------